ginnux/ORI/README.md

 © All rights reserved

-© Tingmao Ye, Xinjian Liang, School of Artificial Intelligence and Automation, Huazhong University of Science and Technology
+© Tingmao Ye, Xinjian Liang, School of Artificial Intelligence and Automation, Huazhong University of Science and Technology, Wuhan, Hubei, China